stonelance/TimeTracker/README.md

 The default configuration should already contain many common activities and applications, and serve as an example should you need to modify any configuration.
 While the app is running, you can leave it in the background and it will track what activities are happening on your machine.
 The top of the window contains a timeline view of what activities have been tracked at any given time.
 You can choose to show or collapse Away time in the timeline, and you can scroll and zoom the timeline view with the mouse.
 You can also change what date range is being displayed in the app.
 The default is to only show the current day.
 Below the timeline on the left shows the current activity tracked by the app.
-On the bottom right shows a summary of all time spent in each activity in terms of absolute time and relative time (excluding away\idle).
+On the bottom right shows a summary of all time spent in each activity in terms of absolute time and relative time (excluding any activities with IsIncludedInRelativeTime set to false).

 ![Acreenshot of TimeTracker](/Screenshot.jpg)